Mexico's Pemex says compensation deal reached in principle with Repsol, YPF

-MEXICO CITY (Reuters) - Mexico’s Pemex has reached an agreement in principle with Spain’s Repsol and Argentina over compensation for last year’s expropriation of 51 pct of oil firm YPF, the Mexican state-run oil company said on Monday.
+MEXICO CITY, Nov 25 (Reuters) - Mexico’s Pemex has reached an agreement in principle with Spain’s Repsol and Argentina over compensation for last year’s expropriation of 51 pct of oil firm YPF, the Mexican state-run oil company said on Monday.

 Defusing the spat could open the door for Pemex to develop in part Argentina’s vast Vaca Muerta field, which has been at the center of the dispute.